thepeoples/website/pages/README.md

 ## Status

-### 🚧 Under Construction: Phase 1
+### 🚧 Under Construction: Phase 2

-The implementation of Phase 1 is nearly complete!
+The proof-of-concept implementation of Phase 1 is complete with the publishing of the website at `thepeoples.io`.
+Work has started on Phase 2.

 #### Phase 1 - Infrastructure